 If you are struggling, you are not alone.
 More importantly, you don't have endure the struggle without help or treatment.

-If you are experiencing persistent emotional pain and/or thoughts of suicide, please call your physician or primary care provider.
-If you are in crisis and your medical provider is not available, do not hesitate to visit your local emergency room or dial 911.
+If you are experiencing persistent emotional pain and/or thoughts of suicide, please call your physician or primary care or mental health provider.
+If you are in crisis and your provider is not available, do not hesitate to visit your local emergency room or dial 911.